-You know it’s summer when Pergola returns to Paddington.
+You know it’s summer when Pergola returns to Paddington, which this year is happening on Thursday 20 April.
 The colourful spot, with its turquoise walls and pretty, creeping vines, is spread across two floors, with two huge bars serving up al fresco drinks.

-There’s also a rotating roster of cocktails on tap, and some of the capital’s finest street-food stalls – this year you can expect Filth&Co burgers, Kwispy fried chicken and small plates from Yuki by Niji Kitchen.
+There’s also a rotating roster of cocktails on tap, and some of the capital’s finest street-food stalls – this year you can expect Filth&Co burgers and Asian small plates from Yuki by Temaki Bros.
 On the weekends you’ll find bottomless brunches and some of London’s finest DJs.

 4 Kingdom Street, Paddington, London, W2 6PY